How to look at dance

 *Header image: OGMIA Eduardo Vallejo.
 Photo Alba Muriel

-Aimed at students and professionals of the University and the general public, with no age limit.
+Aimed at students and professionals of the University and the general public, without age limit.
 It is not necessary to have technical training in dance.

-(It is advisable to wear comfortable clothes that allow you to move comfortably, cotton socks so that you can take off your shoes and bring material to take notes).
+(It is advisable to wear comfortable clothes that allow for comfortable movement, cotton socks so that you can take off your shoes and bring material to take notes).

 How to look at dance picks up on the interest awakened by the same program last year and adapts to the dates of the dance cycle Museo en Danza to work on some of its shows.